Understand the NPSP Data Model

 In Salesforce, we think about spreadsheets as objects, we think about columns as fields, and rows as records.
 So instead of an account spreadsheet, we have an account object with fields and a bunch of identically structured records.
 The job of a data model is to make data easier to comprehend.
 This is how the data looks in Salesforce:

 (1) An app in Salesforce is a set of objects, fields, and other functionality that supports a business process.
-The NPSP is an app.
-You can see which app you’re using and switch between apps using the app launcher ( ).
+NPSP is an app.
+You can see which app you’re using and switch between apps using the App Launcher ( ).

-(2) Objects that exist in your Salesforce org.
+(2) Objects that exist in your Salesforce org appear here.
 There are two kinds of objects: standard and custom.
-Standard Objects are automatically included with Salesforce and serve common needs for businesses, like account, contact, lead, and opportunity.
+Standard objects are automatically included with Salesforce and serve common needs for businesses, like account, contact, lead, and opportunity.
 Custom objects are objects that you create and tailor to your organization's specific needs.

 (4) Every standard and custom object has fields attached to it (which you can find within the Details section on a record).
 Each standard object comes with a set of prebuilt, standard fields.
 Additionally, NPSP comes with its own set of custom fields, custom objects, and automation.
 You can customize standard or NPSP custom objects further by adding additional custom fields.